Next Book in the Series Browse A–Z

 Publication Reading Order

-The Jane Jeffry is a series by Jill Churchill, comprising 16 books published between 1989 and 2007.
-Books are listed in publication order, which is the recommended reading sequence.
+The Jane Jeffry is a series by Jill Churchill, made up of 16 books published between 1989 and 2007.
+It begins with Grime and Punishment (1989), and is best read in publication order.
+The most recent entry is The Accidental Florist (2007), spanning 18 years of storytelling.

 More series by Jill Churchill